-Jack A. Kopechek, MD, is a member of the Section of Ambulatory Pediatrics at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics at The Ohio State University College of Medicine.
+Jack A. Kopechek, MD, is a member of the Section of Primary Care Pediatrics at Nationwide Children’s Hospital and a Clinical Professor of Pediatrics at The Ohio State University College of Medicine.
 Dr. Kopechek provides care for children and adolescents with ADHD at the Nationwide Children’s Hospital Linden Primary Care Center and leads the ADHD quality improvement projects for the Primary Care Network.

 Dr. Kopechek is also highly involved in the education of Ohio State University medical students.
 He serves as Director of Competency for Practice-based and Lifelong Learning for The Ohio State University College of Medicine and is also director of the Portfolio and Coaching program.
 He serves medical students directly as a Longitudinal Group facilitator and as a Longitudinal Practice preceptor for first and second year students.